Super-Protocol/docs/whitepaper/tokenomics.md

 - Rewards for TEE Providers: 100 million (10%) tokens
 - Stimulating demand for protocol products and services: 50 million (5%) tokens

 Investors, founders, advisers and project team will start receiving tokens 3 months after the TGE.
-A total of 400 million (40%) tokens will be unlocked for them over a period of 3 years.
+A total of 400 million (40%) tokens will be unlocked for them over a period of up to 3 years (2 years for investors).

 The distribution of tokens over time since the start of the project is shown in the diagram below.